 Carry it out

-This is where many permissive parents fail when attempting to break their lenient behaviours.
+This is where many permissive parents fail when attempting to break their lenient behaviors.
 If you are accustomed to being the “nice” parent, it might be difficult not just for your children but also for you.

 That is another reason why adopting natural consequences is critical.
 You don’t have to be cruel or the “bad” person.
-You are just modelling new behaviour for your children by allowing them to experience the inevitable consequence.
+You are just modelling new behavior for your children by allowing them to experience the inevitable consequence.
 The objective is to educate rather than punish.